alchemycodelab/Graduates/FinalPresentationsResumes122018README.md

 # <h2> Bitfrost :: [Jack Toumey](https://www.linkedin.com/in/kevingrayson/), [Ryan Luras](https://www.linkedin.com/in/carrieacarter/) & [David Chhing](https://www.linkedin.com/in/mariah-adams/)

 Bitfrost is a ridesharing app.
 Think Bifrost, Thor's magical rainbow bridge to Asgard + 'bit' as in a bit of information.
 The goal is to connect carpoolers.
 Riders pay on the app, and drivers offer their car for rides now and in the future.

-We're going to try to use a bunch of new technologies.
-MERN, is a start, obviously.
-We've already set up a CI/CD pipeline with Travis to Heroku.
+Building it using the MERN stack, we've already set up a CI/CD pipeline with Travis to Heroku.
 We're going to try to use a couple DBs (Firebase and Mongo), an auth API, Stripe or Paypal for payments, and a Google API for geolocation.
-Comic Swap is built with MongoDB, Express, React, and NodeJS.

  - https://github.com/team-electric/bitfrost
  - http://www.bitfrost.tech